belangeo/cecilia5/doc-en/source/src/interface/interface.rst

 Click on the *scissors* to edit the sound file in an editor application.
 If no application has been selected in the Preferences yet, a dialog window will appear.

-Click on the *triangle* to open the sampler frame dialog window for more options on the source sound file:
+Click on the *triangle* to open the sampler frame dialog window for more options on the source sound file.

+**Sampler Controls**

 .. image:: /images/SourceSoundControls.png
    :align: center